ElCholoGamer/todo-list-on-steroids/README.md

 $ yarn build
 ```

-Add the mongoDB connection URI to a `.env` file:
+Add the MongoDB connection URI to a `.env` file:

 ```
 ATLAS_URI="some-mongodb-uri"